zerospiel/docs/docs/admin/kof/kof-install.md

     kubectl apply -f child-cluster.yaml
     ```

-9. Watch while the cluster is deployed to AWS until all values of `READY` are `True`:
+9. Watch while the cluster is deployed until all values of `READY` are `True`:
     ```shell
     clusterctl describe cluster -n kcm-system $CHILD_CLUSTER_NAME \
       --show-conditions all